1. What is Covers for Others?

 2. How does it work?

-Once an artist or band has agreed to take part, we set up a campaign page for them with 8 different songs for fans to pick from.
+Once an artist or band has agreed to take part, we set up a campaign page for them with a handful of different songs for fans to pick from.
 The voting period lasts for 1 or 2 weeks, during which time a fan can vote for the song they want to hear by donating money.
 1 vote costs £1, so the more a person gives, the more votes are cast and so the more likely their chosen song is to win.
 At the end of the voting period, the song with the most votes is announced, and the artist is given a few days to reinterpet the song and record a version of it.
 The performance is live streamed and then uploaded for later viewing.
 We aim to provide donors with an update as to how the charity benefited from the amount raised within 3 months of the campaign completing.

 3. What fees are charged on donations?